yale-web-technologies/gen-manifest/README.md

 The `FILES_LIST` file contains file names, one per line.

 `CONFIG_JSON_FILE` is optional.
-If present, the parameters set there will override the defaulßt ones defined in config.json in the script directory.
+If present, the parameters set there will override the default ones defined in config.json in the script directory.